-Opioid withdrawal is a combination of uncomfortable symptoms which develops after a dependent person reduces or stop taking their drug of choice.
-Inpatient medical detox allows physicians manage and mitigate possible distressful withdrawal symptoms.
+Opioid withdrawal is a combination of uncomfortable symptoms that develops after a dependent person reduces or stops taking their drug of choice.
+Inpatient medical detox allows physicians to manage and mitigate possible distressful withdrawal symptoms.

 What are the Common Opioid Withdrawal Symptoms?

-Withdrawal symptoms are directly tied to the extent of use, dosage amount, type of opioid and method of use, they widely range in length and severity.
-Additionally, underlying health conditions, including mental health can also be an essential factor.
+Withdrawal symptoms are directly tied to the extent of use, dosage amount, type of opioid, and method of use; they widely range in length and severity.
+Additionally, underlying health conditions, including mental health, can also be an essential factor.
 Opioid drugs, including painkillers and heroin, can produce intense withdrawal symptoms that make detoxing very challenging.
 Withdrawal is usually not immediately life-threatening, but it can lead to a fatal relapse.
-Short-acting opioid withdrawal typically starts within 5-12 hours and longer acting ones within 30 hours.
-Some emotional symptoms may continue for weeks and in some cases even months.
-Therapy and emotional support can decrease the symptoms and the possibility of a relapse.
+Short-acting opioid withdrawal typically starts within 5-12 hours, and longer-acting ones within 30 hours.
+Some emotional symptoms may continue for weeks and, in some cases, even months.
+Therapy and emotional support can decrease the signs and the possibility of a relapse.

 Signs of an Opioid Withdrawal

-Opioid drugs change the way the brain responds to pain stimuli and pleasure.
-The opiate receptors, which are spread out through your central nervous system promotes a combination of physical and emotional effects.
-Furthermore, the continuous use or abuse of an opioid drug changes how the brain chemistry works which also leads to physical dependence.
-Consequently, the body may not feel stable without the frequent opioid interaction.
+Opioid drugs change the way the brain responds to pain, stimuli, and pleasure.
+The opiate receptors, which are spread out through your central nervous system, promotes a combination of physical and emotional effects.
+Furthermore, the continuous use or abuse of an opioid drug changes how the brain chemistry works, leading to physical dependence.
+Consequently, the body may not feel stable without frequent opioid interaction.
 Withdrawal symptoms may start in between doses or when the individual stops taking the drug altogether.

 Some of the most common symptoms include: